Bli-AIk/souprune/projects/example_mod/code/mod_example_haxe/README.md

 # Souprune Haxe Mod Example

-This is a Hello World example mod for Souprune written in Haxe using hxcpp.
+This is an example mod for Souprune written in Haxe using hxcpp.
+It implements the same three danmaku behaviors as the Rust and C# versions.

 ## Prerequisites